Rodemfr/meteovache_pi/README.md

 * Thanks to @OpenCPN team for providing a comprehensive set of templates and examples to develop plug-ins and to maintain this wonderful Open Source application.

 ## Release history

+**v0.5**
+* Fixed issues in networking thread in case of long server response
+* Added a status test in report window to inform on the status of the last forecast request (success, on-going, failed)
+* Fixed bad color in case of dark theme under Debian
+* Added possibility to display time in locale/system time zone or UTC in preference dialog
+* Added uses time zone in weather report

 **v0.4**
 * Added a button to manually save weather forecast in a text file (normal or column format)